hellodaniel/LetsEncrypt-PHP-WHM/README.md

 - Access via web browser

+### Config file

+	; The domain name(s)
+	; Multiple domains can be colon separated, www. will automatically be pre-pended domain =

+	; Use Let's Encrypt staging to avoid quote limits staging = 0

+	; The cPanel username
+	; This is required to perform the SSL installation via WHM cpanel_user =

+	; This e-mail will receive expiration notices from Let's Encrypt email = email@domain.com

+	; Where to output the challenge files
+	; (must be the root of the domain) public_html = "../"

+	; Where to store the output files and certificates storage = "../../.LetsEncrypt"

+	; WHM username (used to access the API) whm_user = ""

+	; WHM key (get this from your WHM console) whm_key = ""

 ### Optional query string parameters

 - ```force_install=1```: Make the WHM re-install, even if the certificate seems valid